Where do you go when you have a problem?

 Interestingly, Mark did follow up later with Scott.
-After a few weeks he called him and suggested that the four of them see a movie and then go out for dessert afterwards.
+After a few weeks, he called him and suggested that the four of them see a movie and then go out for dessert afterward.
 When the night came, Mark and Heidi decided that they would not bring up topics related to church or Christianity.
 They knew they’d already gone too far too fast, and they determined to “barbecue” several times with the couple before even thinking about trying to steer the conversation into matters of faith.
 But to their surprise, that same night in the restaurant, Scott himself asked some questions of a spiritual nature!

 Out of that experience came a maxim Mark has been teaching ever since: the “Barbecue-First Principle.”
-We’re wise to try to first establish relationships on natural, nonthreatening grounds and then later in the context of that relationship, open up the conversation to spiritual issues.
-In many cases this doesn’t have to be a long wait.
-A lot of people are looking for a trusted confidant with whom they can discuss such important matters
+We’re wise to try to first establish relationships on natural, non-threatening grounds and then later in the context of that relationship, open up the conversation to spiritual issues.
+In many cases, this doesn’t have to be a long wait.
+A lot of people are looking for a trusted confidant with whom they can discuss such important matters.

 Adapted from Becoming a Contagious Christian by Bill Hybels and Mark Mittelberg © 1994 by Bill Hybels and Mark Mittelberg, published by Zondervan, used with permission.